Battle of Sehested: Background

-The Battle
+Battle

 Holtsee and Haby

 As the head of the Danish force was reaching the town of Holtsee, an enemy force could be seen in occupation.
 French General Lallemand's Advanced Guard deployed into battle formation, and the Danish vanguard halted to allow them to clear the enemy from the village.
-Major Baumberg commanding the Allied forces holding Holtsee spotted the Danes, but had no intention of engaging an entire corps with only three battalions.
+Major Baumberg, commanding the Coalition forces holding Holtsee, spotted the Danish army, but had no intention of engaging an entire corps with only three battalions.
 As such, he slowly began to withdraw west to the town of Haby, facing southeast.

-When the main Danish force arrived, Prince Frederik dispatched two squadrons of the Holstein Cavalry Regiment and the Polish Cavalry Regiment to observe Baumberg's movements east of Haby.
+When the main Danish the Polish Cavalry Regiment to observe Baumberg's movements east of Haby.
 At the same time, he also sent two battalions of the Holstein Regiment, the battalion of the Queen's Regiment, and a hussar squadron to cover the area to the northeast of Holtsee.

 Baumberg's slow withdrawal had given time for Wallmoden to bring up the rest of his troops from Sehested.
-However as the Danish marching continued, he allowed himself to be pushed back towards the village.
-When the Danes passed the southern end of the causeway leading through Haby, a detachment under Major Berger was left to prevent Baumberg from descending on the rear of the convoy.
+However as the Danish troops continued to advance, he allowed himself to be pushed back towards the village.
+When Danish troops passed the southern end of the causeway leading through Haby, a detachment under Major Berger was left to prevent Baumberg from descending on the rear of the convoy.
 This was just in time as, within a few minutes, Baumberg's force attempted to storm the vanguard.
 This task was virtually impossible, as they could only form up in a column eight men wide, and the attack was beaten off with such heavy casualties, that Baumberg was effectively cut out of the action.
 The units left to track him east of Haby, were now joined by the four squadrons of cavalry from Holtsee, and as a consequence of this disastrous attack, these units were now free to begin to march towards the Sehested road and the rear of the vanguard.